 17.2.2 PTC Start of Interception

 The PTC Start of Interception Begin Record shall be reported by the MF/DF to the LEMF for two separate conditions.
 The first reporting of a PTC Start of Interception Begin Record is for a PTC session that has been initiated but has not been established, either from/to the target.
-The second conditional reporting of a PTC Start of Interception Begin Record shall be reported is when LI is first started and the PTC target has at least one PTC Session active in progress.
+The second reporting of a PTC Start of Interception Begin Record shall be when LI is first started and the PTC target has at least one PTC Session active in progress.
 If multiple PTC Sessions are active at the start of the interception, a PTC Start of Interception Record is generated for each active PTC Session and sent to the LEMF.
 The PTC Start of Interception Begin Record is not reported for an Instant Personal Alert type of PTC Session.